Will minimum alcohol pricing reduce alcohol problems in Scotland?

 The Scottish Government’s plans to introduce a minimum unit price to help tackle this issue are on hold pending a court challenge.
 It wants to fix the price at 50p per unit, increasing the cost of cheap vodka for example by nearly 50%.

-Dr Alex Yellowlees, consultant psychiatrist and addiction specialist at the Priory Hospital Glasgow, said: “As a clinician who treats many people with alcohol problems, minimum pricing for alcohol is undoubtedly a policy worth pursuing.
+Dr Alex Yellowlees, Consultant Psychiatrist and addiction specialist at Priory Hospital Glasgow, said: “As a clinician who treats many people with alcohol problems, minimum pricing for alcohol is undoubtedly a policy worth pursuing.
 It is important for health, particularly the health of more vulnerable individuals who abuse alcohol and are at risk of becoming an alcoholic.

 If you are already thinking about treatment for your alcoholism, then you have admitted that you have a problem and need help, which is a significant first step.
-Our nationwide network of specialist hospitals, clinics, consultants and therapists has treated thousands of people to overcome their addiction successfully.
+Our nationwide network of specialist hospitals, clinics, consultants and therapists have helped thousands of people to overcome their addiction successfully.

 In addition, we provide specialist programmes to tackle any emotional issues which are hindering your recovery process, such as the trauma reduction programme.
-Where necessary, such as for individuals who experience significant withdrawal symptoms, we also provide medically assisted detox programmes.
+Where necessary, such as for individuals who experience significant withdrawal symptoms, we also provide medically assisted withdrawal detoxification (detox) programmes.

 Anyone worried about their drinking habits should seek advice and support from their GP in the first instance.
-If necessary, GPs can refer you to the Priory Hospital Glasgow for further assessment and help.
-Alternatively speak to one of our team about referring yourself.
+If necessary, GPs can refer you to Priory Hospital Glasgow for further assessment and help.
+Alternatively, speak to one of our team about referring yourself.